 [Account Owner’s Printed Name]

-Other Ways to Close Your Account
+Other Ways To Close Your Account

-Phone call: A quick phone call might also do the trick.
-If you’ve got a few minutes, just call customer service and ask.
-Be prepared for a few attempts at keeping your business (which you can firmly but politely decline).
+A quick phone call might also do the trick.
+If you’ve got a few minutes, just call customer service and ask to close your account.
+Be prepared for a few attempts at keeping your business, which you can firmly (but politely) decline.

 Tips for a Successful Account Closure

 Before closing your account, double-check to make sure there are no outstanding checks or automatic payments scheduled to hit your account.
 Change your direct deposit instructions to your new account, and wait to see that the update has taken place before you close an account.

-Contrary to popular belief, banks do not drag their feet on these things until somebody notices and applies pressure.
+Banks do not drag their feet on these things until somebody notices and applies pressure.
 Just make it easy for the person who opens your letter (tell them exactly what to do and where to send the money), and it’s more likely to get done quickly and accurately.
 If you have complaints about the bank or its services, send that feedback separately and wait until after your account is closed.

-Time sensitive: If you really need the money to move immediately and be available for spending, send the money to your new account by wire transfer.
+If you really need the money to move immediately and be available for spending, send the money to your new account by wire transfer.
 Alternatively, get a cashier's check, which will cost a bit less and still provide "cleared" funds.

 Ask your bank what is required to mail a check to a new address (better yet, get the money out yourself, as described above).

 If you use a credit union, you might not need to close your account just because you've moved.
 Many credit unions participate in shared branching, which allows you to use a different credit union's branches (with thousands of locations available to you nationwide).
 You might eventually need an account at a local institution for more complex needs—or you might be just fine using your old account.